International trade in goods by type of good

 International trade in goods - developments for key product groups

 Historically, the biggest shifts in international trade by product resulted in a marked decline in the relative contribution of agricultural products to total trade, while the share of manufactured goods increased.
 When asked to picture globalisation today, many people are likely to imagine a cargo ship transporting large quantities of manufactured goods to distant markets on the other side of the world.
 A closer examination reveals that the bulk of international trade in goods is relatively concentrated within some key product groups, while there are many goods where the level of international trade remains quite low.
 Indeed, as noted in the article International trade in goods for the EU - an overview, the intrinsic nature of some goods (for example, those with a limited shelf-life or those that are bulky) means that they are principally consumed within domestic or neighbouring markets.

-Figure 7 shows information for 2016 pertaining to the different shares of each product heading in extra-EU exports and extra-EU imports.
-As the total value of EU-28 exports (EUR 1 745 billion) and imports (EUR 1 711 billion) was almost balanced — the surplus of EUR 35 billion represented 1.0 % of total extra-EU trade — Figure 7 may also be used to identify those product headings where the EU-28 had a trade surplus with non-member countries, for example, machinery and transport equipment (EUR 192 billion) or a trade deficit, for example, mineral fuels, lubricants and related materials (EUR 190 billion).
+Figure 7 shows the shares by product heading in extra-EU exports and extra-EU imports in 2020.
+As the total value of EU exports (EUR 1 932 billion) was higher than imports (EUR 1 715 billion), there was a surplus of (EUR 218 billion) representing 6.0 % of total extra-EU trade.
+Figure 7 identifies those product headings where the EU had a trade surplus with non-member countries, for example, chemicals and related products (EUR 178 billion) or a trade deficit, for example, mineral fuels, lubricants and related materials (EUR 158 billion).

 International trade in goods - focus on selected product groups

 This final section in this article looks in more detail at international trade developments for a selected group of specific products, where globalisation has had a significant impact on industrial structure and conduct:

 - articles of apparel and clothing accessories (SITC 84).